-This page is intended to be a resource for faculty to assist with general technology questions, particularly those related to online teaching methods.
+This page is intended to be a resource to assist faculty with general technology questions, particularly those related to online teaching methods.
 If you have online teaching related questions you would like addressed in a future update, please submit them to Adam Clark via email at firstname.lastname@example.org.

 This page will not cover all aspects of online teaching, but should contain enough information to allow faculty to successfully develop and conduct an online course using available Texas State technology.
 A general FAQ Section can be found at the bottom of the page.

-All faculty who teach online course are required to complete a certification course through the Office of Distance and Extended Learning.
+All faculty teaching online courses are required to complete a certification course through the Office of Distance and Extended Learning.
 The required Teaching Online at Texas State Hybrid Course can be found on the ODEL website.
 Please contact ODEL at email@example.com or 512-245-2322 with questions regarding certification.